maydayv7/dotfiles/README.md

 <details>
 <summary><b>From Scratch</b></summary>

-Download the latest NixOS `.iso` from the [Releases](../../releases/latest) page and burn it to a USB using a flashing utility such as [Etcher](https://www.balena.io/etcher/)
+Download the latest install media image from the [Releases](../../releases/latest) page and burn it to a USB using a flashing utility such as [Etcher](https://www.balena.io/etcher/)

 > [!IMPORTANT]
 > These instructions are mainly intended for personal use.